Han Fei: Life

 Rather, the king employed the corrupted and treacherous and put them in higher positions over the wise.
 He regarded the intellectuals as a disturbance to the law by employing their literature and thought that knights violate the prohibition of the state by using armed forces.
 While the state was in peace, the king liked to patronize the honored; while in need, he employed warriors with armor and helmet.
 So the cultivated men could not be employed and the men employed could not be cultivated.
 Severely distressed over the reality that men of high integrity and uprightness were not embraced by the subjects with immorality and corruption, he observed the changes in the gaining and losing of the past.

 Therefore, he wrote several papers like "Solitary Indignation", "Five Vermin", "Inner and Outer Congeries of Sayings", "Collected Persuasions", and "Difficulties in the Way of Persuasion", which amount to one hundred thousand words.
 However, while Han Fei himself knew well of the difficulty of persuasion for his work on the difficulties in the way of persuasion was very comprehensive, he eventually met an untimely death in Qin.
 He could not escape the trap of words for himself.

-His works ultimately ended up in the hands of King Ying Zheng of Qin, who commented, "If I can make friends with this person [Han Fei], I may die without regrets." and invited Han Fei to the Qin court.
-Han Fei presented the essay "Preserving the Han" to ask the king not to attack his homeland, but his ex-friend and rival Li Si used that essay to have Han Fei imprisoned on account of his likely loyalty to Han.
+His works ultimately ended up in the hands of King Ying Zheng of Qin, who commented, "If I can meet and make friends with this person [Han Fei], I may die without regrets." and invited Han Fei to the Qin court.
+Han Fei presented the essay "Preserving the Han" to ask the king not to attack his homeland, but Yao Gu and Li Si (his ex-friend and rival) used that essay to have Han Fei imprisoned on account of his likely loyalty to Han.
 Han Fei responded by writing another essay named "In the first time of meeting Qin king", hoping to use his writing talent to win the king's heart.
 Han Fei did win the king's heart, but not before Li Si forced him to commit suicide by drinking poison.
 The Qin king afterward regretted Han Fei's death.